 Never exceed your stay in Morocco for more than 90 days.
 If you do so, you must go to the police station, pay a fine and even go to court requesting forgiveness :)))) Not worth it!

 Can you extend your stay in Morocco for more than 3 months?
 The only way is to obtain the carte Sejour (the staying card).
 It’s not easy to get this card; you need to be employed in Morocco, open your own company, or marry a Moroccan.

-Many expats don’t have the patients to collect all the papers and leave the country every 3 months.
-It’s enough to leave Morocco for 1 day, or even for a few hours (more questions, though), to extend your 3 months stay.
-Many foreigners drive to Ceuta, the Spanish city in Nord of Morocco, do shopping and comes back after a few hours.
+Many expats don’t have the patience to collect all the papers and leave the country every 3 months.
+It’s enough to leave Morocco for 1 day, or even a few hours (more questions, though), to extend your 3 months stay.
+Many foreigners drive to Ceuta, the Spanish city in the Nord of Morocco, do the shopping and come back after a few hours.

 No!
 Drones are BANNED in Morocco.
 If you bring a drone to Morocco, you will not be able to get it back.
 More information here.

 First, to change money anywhere in Morocco, you will need to provide your passport.
 The exchange rate at the airports is not the best.
 It’s common that at the airport, instead of cash they will give you a special temporary bank card.

 My advice, change some part of the cash at the airport and the rest in the city or use your bank card.
 There are many ATM’s in all cities, and you will save a hustle carrying a lot of cash.
 And always check the change!